readyready15728/misc/morrowind-notes.md

 - `T` shows the time and enables waiting and resting.
 - Running induces Fatigue.
 - Look for "Training" in dialogues at the appropriate places.
+- The Imperial Legion is recruiting at Fort Darius, in the West Gash near the village of Gnisis.
+- Processus Vitellius, tax collector of Seyda Neen, has gone missing.
+- Divine Intervention serves as a "Word of Recall"-type spell that transports you instantly to the nearest Imperial Cult shrine.
+Useful for escaping great danger or just as a fast means of transport, especially when laden with heavy goods.
+- One should use armorer's hammers on the spot (as they are heavy) or maybe carry backup weapons.
+- Solstheim can be accessed by boat from Khuul.
+- Daedra cults are bad news.